c-h-david/shbaam/README.md

 Such tasks include the preparation of files corresponding to:
 - Terrestrial Water Storage Anomaly using GRACE data

-Up-to-date installation instructions can be found in requirements.pip and .travis.yml files.
+Up-to-date installation instructions can be found in requirements.apt, requirements.pip, and .travis.yml files.